wadetregaskis/swift-evolution/proposals/NNNN-remove-parenthesis-requirement-for-opaque-and-existential-types.md

 The compiler can already determine that `any P?` was intended to mean `(any P)?`, as evidenced by the fix-it provided with the error message for `any P?` that inserts the parenthesis.
 It is able to do this because there is no plausible ambiguity as to what the author intended.

 For `some P.Type`, there is no semantic difference between `(some P).Type` and `some (P.Type)`.
-The existential type that representes any concrete metatype whose instance type conforms to `P` is already written as `any P.Type`; it's confusing that the opaque type that represents some concrete metatype whose instance type conforms to `P` cannot be written `some P.Type`.
+The existential type that represents any concrete metatype whose instance type conforms to `P` is already written as `any P.Type`; it's confusing that the opaque type that represents some concrete metatype whose instance type conforms to `P` cannot be written `some P.Type`.

 Part of the reason the current parenthesis requirement is confusing is that it is inconsistent with how concretely-typed cases work.
 Consider, for example: